brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 An infostealer may contact a C2 server every 30 seconds to receive new instructions.

+### Common TTP Extraction
+**Definition:**
+The process of identifying common Tactics, Techniques, and Procedures (TTPs) used by attackers across multiple incidents.

+**Example Usage:**
+The analyst extracted shared TTPs from multiple intrusions to improve detection rules.

 ### Config (Configuration File)
 **Definition:**
 Configuration files define how software or systems should operate.
 In malware, config files often contain key data such as C2 server addresses.